SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/01-Data-Types.md

 [slide]
 # Data Types
-Six data types that are primitives:
+There are six primitive data types:
 * Boolean - true or false
 * Null
 * Undefined